humdrum-tools/humdrum-documentation/tool/trans/index.md

 Note that the **-d** \"option\" is manditory rather than optional.

-By default, **trans** maintains any original input key signatures in the transposed output.
+By default, <span class="tool">trans</span> maintains any original input key signatures in the transposed output.
 The **-k** option allows the user to specify a replacement key signature.
 Either \"pitch-class\" (\*k\[\...\]) or
 \"pitch-height\" (\*K\[\...\]) key signatures can be specified.
 (See the